earthsteading/wominjeka/README.md

  - [x] after hours and weekend inspections and meetings by appointment

 ### Civil infrastructure inspection
-The aim of our civil construction services is to transoform your off-grid land so it is ready for your building permit.
+The aim of our civil construction services is to transoform your land so it is ready for your building permit.
 Contact us now so we can begin to guide you on what planning permits and inspections you require:
  - [ ] municipal site inspections including roads and bridges to stairways and ramps.
  - [ ] inspection of foundations, e.g. concrete and masonry slabs crack when they begin to deterioriate
  - [ ] pre-purchase inspections of land parcels for site development considerations